Kristina01111000/brandingclassnotes/README.md

-for site color scheme, fonts, tone of voice for brand kit probably light blue and medium green, and a cream font for heading: adamina
+for site color scheme, fonts, tone of voice for brand kit probably light blue and medium green, and a cream?

+~font for heading: adamina
+~font for other text: quattrocento